shirblc/reactnd-mobile-flashcards/README.md

 4. **OpenDeck.js** - OpenDeck component.
 Contains details about the current deck, as well as options to add another card and to run a quiz with that deck's cards.
 5. **Quiz.js** - Quiz component.
 Displays the chosen deck's questions and displays a user score once the user goes through all cards.
 6. **AddQ.js**- AddQ component, used to create a new question (card).
+7. **Settings.js** - Settings component.
+Currently used to update notifications settings.

 ### Reducers